Table of Contents

 - Breach of fiduciary duty.
 A fiduciary duty essentially requires the lawyer (as fiduciary) to put the client’s best interests ahead of his or her own interests.
 When the lawyer does the opposite, a breach that rises to the level of legal malpractice may result.

-Schedule a Free Initial Consultation with the Skilled Legal Malpractice Lawyers at Lawlor, White & Murphey Today
+Schedule a Free Initial Consultation with the Trusted Fort Lauderdale Legal Malpractice Lawyers at Lawlor, White & Murphey Today

 At Lawlor, White & Murphey, we understand that an attorney has recently broken your trust, and want all of our potential legal malpractice clients to know how seriously we take this breach.
 We provide all of our potential clients with a free initial consultation so that you can get to know us before choosing to retain our services—and we also work on a contingency basis, so you are not required to pay us anything unless and until we recover compensation in your case.
-Call our offices today, or fill out this brief online contact form, to schedule an appointment with one of our South Florida legal malpractice lawyers.
+Call our offices today, or fill out this brief online contact form, to schedule an appointment with one of our Fort Lauderdale Legal Malpractice Lawyers.

 Frequently Asked Questions About Florida Legal Malpractice Claims